Plotting Shapefiles on a Basemap in Python: endangered species habitat

 Importing Data

-Let’s import your data!
-Now is the time you’re gonna thank yourself for placing your data in the same folder as your Jupyter notebook.
-We will use geopandas to read in the shapefile with your polygons or lines or points of choice (you will not find a combination of these shapes in the same shapefile, because that’s just how the world works).
-You might take a look at all the data files and feel a little overwhelmed at the choices due to the way that shapefiles and their metadata are stored separately (.shp, .dbf, .shx, .xml, and so on).
+We will use geopandas to read in the shapefile with polygons or lines or points You might take a look at all the file extensions and feel overwhelmed.
+Shapefiles and their metadata are stored separately (.shp, .dbf, .shx, .xml, and so on).
 In this example we are trying to import a shapefile of polygons, so that .shp file is the only one you need to read in:

 gdf = gpd.read_file('CRITHAB_POLY.shp')

-Practice cimple commans like calling all the column names in the dataframe:
+Practice simple commands like calling all the column names in the dataframe:

 print(gdf.columns)